Snijderfrey/suunto2python/README.md

 work as well with other Suunto watches and data, but could not be tested, yet.

-Json files that can be used for data import were found in the Android data folder of the Suunto App.
+Zip and json files that can be used for data import were found in the Android data folder of the Suunto App.